- Case Interview

 - Management consultants are external consultants.
 They may work independently, but more often work in consulting firms.
 The most privilege firms are the MBB (McKinsey, Boston Consulting Group, and Bain).

-- They offer advice on most functions and aspects of organization across many industries and sectors.
+- They offer advice on most functions and aspects of the organization across many industries and sectors.

 2. What exact value consultants add?